• facebook

 3. Provide the necessary information and click Save.

-Over time, Access database files may grow in size and become susceptible to corruption.
-This is where the Compacting and Repairing function becomes essential.
-As the name implies, it serves to both compress and repair these databases.
+Over time, an Access database file can inflate and become corrupt.
+This is where the Compacting and Repairing function Comes into play.
+As the name suggests, it can be used to compress or repair such databases.

 • Open the database that needs to be backed up and go to the File tab.
 From the Info tab, select Compact and Repair.